Dina Ali Lasloom

 Dina Ali Lasloom (دينا علي السلوم; born 29 March 1993) is a Saudi woman who attempted to seek asylum in Australia to escape Saudi guardianship laws, but was forcibly repatriated to Saudi Arabia from the Philippines.
-She was stopped in transit at Ninoy Aquino International Airport in Manila on 10 April 2017 and sent back to Saudi Arabia on 11 April 2017.
+Her attempt to escape the oppressive Saudi law was frustrated when she was stopped in transit at Ninoy Aquino International Airport in Manila on 10 April 2017 and sent back to Saudi Arabia on 11 April 2017.

 Lasloom's documents were confiscated by Filipino airport officials in the International Zone.
-Her case spread widely on social media after she recorded a video with the help of a Canadian tourist at the Manila airport, in which she said she feared her family would kill her if she returned.
+Her case spread widely on social media after she recorded a video with the help of a Canadian tourist at the Manila airport, in which she said she feared her family would kill her if she was sent back to them.
 However, despite physically resisting, she was ultimately taken by her uncles onto a plane to Riyadh, Saudi Arabia on 11 April 2017.

 This is a rare documented case in the history of female liberation in Saudi Arabia, bearing many parallels to that of Princess Misha'al. Madawi al-Rasheed, a visiting professor at the London School of Economics Middle East Centre, commented that Lasloom's case is "a classic... in which state and family cooperate against women in [the] KSA [Kingdom of Saudi Arabia]."
 Her case sparked global outrage with millions of sympathizers around the world.

-Events at Manila Airport
+Events at the airport

 The role Philippines authorities played in Lasloom's return is unclear.
 As a party to the 1951 Refugee Convention and the Convention against Torture, the Philippines has an obligation not to return anyone to a territory where they face persecution because of their sex or a real risk of torture or cruel, inhuman, and degrading treatment.
 While on a layover in the Philippines, Lasloom was allegedly detained by the Philippines authorities and held until male relatives from Saudi Arabia could arrive and return her to their home.
 A video posted on Twitter purports to be her testimony before being kidnapped and returned to Saudi Arabia.
 No face is shown in the video.
 In the testimony, she claimed that she would be killed upon return to her family.

 Lasloom stated in the self-recorded video that the Philippine authorities had held her at the Manila airport, and confiscated her passport.
 She is quoted to have said, "My name is Dina Ali and I'm a Saudi woman who fled Saudi Arabia to Australia to seek asylum.
 If my family come they will kill me.
 If I go back to Saudi Arabia I will be dead."
 The video has been circulated widely on social media.
 A Canadian tourist allowed Lasloom to use her phone, and shared her witness account.